michaelrosejr/arubasso/README.md

 This is the general process for configuring Azure AD to authenticate users into Greenlake Cloud Platform (GLCP) and Aruba Central using SAML IDP.

+The Okta version of this guide can be found on [WIFI-GUYS](https://www.wifi-guys.com/?p=512)
 <!-- prettier-ignore-start -->
 ## Contents